Meet the Healing Elements and Wellness Team

-As someone who struggles with mental health, daily practices of wellness care are very important in supporting my experiences of living — living mindfully invites me into my present moment life.
 Being outside, whatever the weather, is something that makes me feel most alive.
-Because of the support Earth provides us, I am passionate about sustainability and protecting the planet.
-I am drawn to the spiritual sources that we have access to on Earth like crystals, oils, herbs, energy work, readers and healers, and feel called to swim in this ocean of knowledge that the spiritual community provides.
-As an interdisciplinary artist, my art-making practices are focused in photography, fashion, drawing, writing, and movement.
+I am passionate about sustainability and protecting the planet.
+I am drawn to the spiritual sources that we have access to on Earth and feel called to swim in this ocean of knowledge that the spiritual community provides.
+As an interdisciplinary artist, my art-making practices are focused in photography, collage and movement.
 I am overjoyed to be part of this strong community, to continually be supported and to support in this connected healing journey we are all on.

 In College, Scott pursued a degree in Therapeutic Recreation.
 A program that blew his mind as well as opened his eyes to holistic healing, modalities to help people with all types of ability sets, and more compassion for the human condition.

 The best lessons Scott learned in his college career were one, fail forward, learn from your mistakes and don’t fear failure.
 We ultimately learn best from trial and error.
 And two, do beautiful things for yourself so that you become self-full and can be a beacon of love for the ones around you.
 A few self-full activities he enjoys are: singing circles, ecstatic dancing, swimming, trail running, long baths, games of all sorts, yoga, and chocolate!